NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   // ... (the rest of the logic is as in stage 2)
 }

+/*
+Used to get the record at slot `slotNum` into the array `rec`
-int RecBuffer::getRecord(union Attribute *rec, int slotNum) {
+NOTE: this function expects the caller to allocate memory for `rec` */ int RecBuffer::getRecord(union Attribute *rec, int slotNum) {
   // ...
   unsigned char *bufferPtr;